Mexico City Hotels

 Paseo de la Reforma 439, Centro Historico

-This is one of the more recently opened hotels in the city, and definitely among the splashiest: For starters, it's one of the few skyscrapers down one of the city's main arteries, Paseo de la Reforma, which means the city views from the inside the hotel are pretty phenomenal.
-We also hear service is on point, beginning with a glass of champagne at check-in, and traditional butler service throughout your stay.
+This is one of the newer hotels in the city, and definitely among the splashiest: For starters, it's one of the few skyscrapers down one of the city's main arteries, Paseo de la Reforma, which means the city views from the inside the hotel are pretty phenomenal.
+We also hear the service is on point, beginning with a glass of champagne at check-in, and traditional butler service throughout your stay.
 Rooms are beautifully appointed in plush, contemporary furnishings in a subtle palette of greys and pastels.
-Plus, the Remede Spa is where locals in the know book in for a pamper, and the adjoining pool boasts amazing views.
 It's basically exactly what you'd expect from a St. Regis anywhere in the world, the only disadvantage being that it lacks a sense of local quirk and color (though there's plenty of that outside the glass doors).

 Four Seasons Mexico City